In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 - Your wp-login.php file permission is set for 644.

 - Your wp-admin folder permission is set for 755.

 You can check and set permissions in your WordPress installation directory using an FTP program.
-For more details on setting file permissions, go here:
+For more information on setting file permissions, see this tutorial:

 Corrupted .htaccess File